nickjackolaisen/BusinessInitiaitive/_posts/sections/business model/2023-10-17-business_models.md

 A beverage company that generates revenue primarily through the sale of non-alcoholic beverages such as soda, juice, tea, and energy drinks.
 <a id="analysis">

-The company's business model is based on building a strong brand identity and distribution network to achieve economies of scale and brand loyalty.
+The company's business model is based on building a strong brand identity and distribution network to achieve economies of scale and <a href="https://www.businessinitiative.org/business-tips/customer-loyalty/" target="_blank">brand loyalty</a>.

 <p>
 <b>➤ MORE: </b> <a href="/business-model/scalability/" target="_blank">Fast track your business growth by using scalability strategies in your business model!</a>